Automatic Smart Contract Comment Generation via Large Language Models and In-Context Learning: Introduction

 Our automatic and human evaluation results show using LLMs and in-context learning is a promising direction to improve the smart contract comment quality.
 Therefore, we hope that more researchers can conduct follow-up research in this promising direction, and our proposed approach can be also customized for other software document generation tasks (such as commit message generation~\cite{liu2018neural,tao2022large}, issue title generation~\cite{chen2020stay,lin2023gen}, and pull request title generation~\cite{zhang2022automatic}).

 The main contributions of our study can be summarized as follows:

-\begin{itemize} \item \textbf{Direction.} Recently, LLMs have shown high performance in different software engineering tasks (such as program repair, code generation, and test case generation).
+\begin{itemize} \item \textbf{Direction.} Recently, LLMs have shown high performance in different software engineering tasks (such as program repair, code generation, and test case generation)~\cite{wang2023software,hou2023large}.
 However, to our best knowledge, the potential of LLMs to enhance the performance of smart contract comment generation has not been thoroughly investigated in previous studies.
-Therefore, we open a new direction for investigating this problem by employing LLMs.
+In light of the promising results shown by our research, we encourage more follow-up studies to the exploration of using LLMs in this specific task.

 \item \textbf{Approach.} We propose a novel approach {\tool} based on the representative LLM (i.e., ChatGPT).
 Specifically, {\tool} uses an effective customized retrieval strategy for selecting top-$k$ high-quality demonstrations and performs in-context learning by these retrieved demonstrations.
 After the in-context learning, {\tool} can generate a corresponding comment for the target smart contract code snippet.